Student Accounts Billing Worksheet

 Students may be dropped from registered courses if they have an outstanding balance or if their financial aid application has not been completed prior to the aforementioned deadlines, or both.

 Students must be current with their payments to register during the final registration or add/drop periods for either the fall or spring term.

-A monthly $25 charge is applied to late payments or unpaid balances, or both.
-Students who have unpaid balances due to unsecured financial aid also incur a monthly $25 late fee.
+A first installment late fee of $150 will be charged for any first payment that is not made by the dates August 1 for Fall and December 1 for Spring.
+A monthly $50 charge is applied to subsequent late payments or unpaid balances, or both.
+Students who have unpaid balances due to unsecued financial aid also incur a monthly $50 late fee.

 Delinquent accounts may be referred to an outside collection agency.
 Students are liable for all costs and legal fees incurred in the collection process of delinquent accounts.

 Oakland CA 94618

 To view a year-by-year comparison of crime statistics for either campus (three years back up to the previous year), follow these instructions: